laziestlarry/AutonomaX_Source/README.md

 ## Disclaimer

 This project is provided for educational purposes.
-Always respect website terms of service when scraping and ensure that automated job applications comply with platform rules and relevant laws.
+Always respect website terms of service when scraping and ensure that automated job applications comply with platform rules and relevant laws.# source_AutonomaX_gcloud